microsoft/BitBLAS/README.md

 |     INT8    |     INT2    |      INT32      |    INT32/FP16/INT8   |          **√**         |   V100(SM_75)/A100(SM_80)/A6000(SM_86)/RTX 4090(SM_89) |
 |     INT8    |     INT1    |      INT32      |    INT32/FP16/INT8   |          **√**         |   V100(SM_75)/A100(SM_80)/A6000(SM_86)/RTX 4090(SM_89) |

+We are continuously expanding the support matrix.
+If you have any specific requirements, please feel free to open an issue or PR.

 ## Getting Started

 - [Installation](./docs/Installation.md):